TritonDataCenter/node-manta/docs/man/muntar.md

   Authenticate using the SSH key described by FINGERPRINT.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

 `-p concurrency, --parallel=oncurrency`
   Limit concurrent operations to CONCURRENCY.
 Default is 20.

-`-s, --size SIZE`
-  Only list objects that are greater than SIZE bytes.

 `-t, --type type`
   Specify `d` for directories, and `o` for objects.
 If specified, only names of